Dorole/Unity-Exercise_Argon-Assault/README.md

 # Unity-Exercise_Argon-Assault
-An exercise in Unity 3D.
+An exercise in Unity 3D: using timeline and post processing.
+Basic rail shooter gameplay.